This operation is used with the GameLift FleetIQ solution and game server groups.

 NEW- GameLift FleetIQ has validated the

-ACTIVATING- GameLift FleetIQ is setting up a game server group, which includes creating an Auto Scaling group in your AWS account.
+ACTIVATING- GameLift FleetIQ is setting up a game server group, which includes creating an Auto Scaling group in your Amazon Web Services account.

 ACTIVE- The game server group has been successfully created.